Self bow

 A self bow or simple bow is a bow made from a single piece of wood.
 Extra material such as horn nocks on the ends, or built-up handles, would normally be accepted as part of a self bow.
 Some modern authorities would also accept a bow spliced together in the handle from two pieces of wood.

 Comparison with composite bows

 An effective self bow can be made from widely available local material in most inhabited parts of the world, with limited tools whose functions include chopping, shaving, and scraping.
-A day of work may be needed, starting with a seasoned stave; a composite bow requires a week's work, and could possibly take up to several years, starting with a much greater range of materials and skills.
+A day of work may be needed starting with a seasoned stave or felled tree.
+By contrast, a composite bow requires at least a week of work and could require work for up to several years, starting with a much greater range of materials and skills.
 Self bows must be approximately the height of the archer if they are to allow a long draw, and they are less efficient in the specialized art of flight archery.
 Well-designed composite bows of high draw-weight give higher arrow velocity, and the bow itself is shorter.
 However, the hide glue that holds a composite bow together absorbs water and will dissolve if soaked; the wood of self bows is less sensitive to humidity.